The Software Powering Today’s Market Makers

 1. A trading platform allows market makers to place and manage orders, execute trades, and interact with exchanges.

-A good fit from the Devexperts product line is DXtrade XT, a trading platform tailored for firms working with stocks, options, futures, mutual funds, and bonds.
-It features high-speed order execution that market makers need to place and execute orders within milliseconds.
-DXtrade XT also supports multiple assets and can be complemented with DXtrade CFD, XT’s instance for trading FX and CFDs.
+A good fit from the Devexperts product line is DXtrade, a trading platform tailored for firms working with a variety of asset classes and instruments.
+It features high-speed order execution, enabling market makers to place and execute orders within milliseconds.
+DXtrade supports multiple asset classes and derivative instruments, including stocks, bonds, mutual funds and ETFs, currencies, futures and options, crypto assets, and more.

-Another important thing is that DXtrade XT has a full range of risk management tools to manage exposure and ensure compliance with risk limits.
+Another important thing is that DXtrade features a comprehensive range of risk management tools to manage exposure and ensure compliance with risk limits.

 1. Market data feeds

-Our subsidiary market data provider, dxFeed, helps market makers rely on real-time and historical data to make informed trading decisions and accurately price assets.
+Our subsidiary market data provider, dxFeed, enables market makers to rely on institutional-grade, real-time, and historical data to make informed trading decisions and accurately price assets.

 1. An order management system (OMS)

-OMS helps market makers manage and route orders to exchanges and trading venues.
-DXtrade XT’s OMS offers real-time management of orders, positions, account balances, and fractional and notional trading capabilities.
-The ebook about fractional and notional trading explains all the perks of our OMS.
+Order management systems help market makers manage and route orders to exchanges and trading venues.
+DXtrade’s OMS offers real-time management of orders, positions, account balances, and fractional and notional trading capabilities.
+Our ebook about fractional and notional trading explains all the perks of our OMS.

 1. Risk management tools

-They’re essential for monitoring and mitigating the financial risks associated with market-making activities.
-They should feature pre-trade risk checks to ensure that trades comply with set risk parameters before execution, real-time risk monitoring to track positions, margin requirements, and exposure in real time, and scenario analysis to simulate different market conditions and assess potential risks.
+Risk management tools are essential for monitoring and mitigating the financial risks associated with market-making activities.
+They should feature pre-trade risk checks to ensure that trades comply with established risk parameters before execution, as well as real-time risk monitoring to track positions, margin requirements, and real-time exposure.
+Additionally, scenario analysis should be implemented to simulate different market conditions and assess potential risks.

-These features are again available through the DXtrade XT risk management package and its full-fledged trading simulation environment.
+These features are all available through the DXtrade risk management package, which can also be tested via its full-fledged trading simulation environment.

 1. Charting and analytics software

 Advanced charting tools help market makers analyze trends, identify patterns, and make informed trading decisions.
-Our financial charting library, DXcharts, shines here, providing indicators and tools to perform in-depth technical analysis of price movements, custom charts tailored to specific trading strategies, and data visualization for the graphical representation of market data, which is crucial for quick decision-making.
+Our financial charting library, DXcharts, excels in this area, offering indicators and tools for in-depth technical analysis of price movements, custom charts tailored to specific trading strategies, and data visualization for the graphical representation of market data, which is essential for informed decision-making.

 Key features to look for in software for market making